jrfnl/Debug-Bar-Constants/debug-bar-constants/readme.txt

 = Why is it useful to have insight into the defined class constants ? = If your plugin/theme interacts with other plugins and/or themes, you may want to use their constants.
 Example: A plugin might have their version number saved as a class constant (good practice!).
 On your part, your plugin may have been set up to only work if the related plugin has been upgraded to version x.
-In that case, you may want to check other plugin's version number before your plugin interacts with it.
+In that case, you may want to check other plugins version number before your plugin interacts with it.

 Don't forget to always check whether the class constant exists before you use it!
 It may not be available on all pages and surely not on all WP installs.
 `